 Part of living with our wonderful four-legged friends is facing the day they leave us behind.
-I truly believe they come back to us in new and healthy bodies when the time is right.
 We can not refuse to have animals to avoid the pain of the day we lose them.
 Whether they choose to die on their own or they need our help to make the transition, we owe them the dignity and, if possible, our comfort and love at the time of their departure from this plane of existence.
 There is nothing more heartbreaking than holding your beloved friend while they take their last breath, but it is a moment that we owe them, to ease their fears, and the opportunity for a final farewell.
 These pages are in memory of my departed four-legged family members, my immortal beloveds.

 When you are sorrowful look again in your heart,